 In French, both in Quebec and across Canada, our organization is known as Centraide.
 We often use the United Way and Centraide names together, recognizing the bilingual nature of our country’s culture and people.

-United Way has a long history in Canada, dating back almost a century.
+United Way has a long history in Canada, dating back a century.
 Over the years, we have been known by many names – among them Community Chest, United Appeal and Red Feather.
 Throughout, we are proud to have improved lives in local communities across the country.

 In 1972, designer Saul Bass created the iconic United Way logo, depicting the helping hand cradling mankind and surrounded by a rainbow symbolizing hope.
 Our community impact mission – to improve lives and build community by engaging individuals and mobilizing collective action – reflects the ideas outlined in our logo.